Course Management

 Locating the name of the field (which is whatever you have changed it to in Company Preferences) and following the instructions found here.

-5. The quantity to sell will initially be based on the venue assigned to the Course.
+5. The quantity to sell is based on the venue assigned to the Course.

-If you think the Course might oversell the size of the venue or if there is the possibility of adding more chairs to a venue, you can increase the quantity now.
+If you think the Course may oversell the size of the venue, or if there is the possibility of adding more chairs to a venue, you can increase the quantity now.

 you cannot increase the quantity to sell once the Course has been created.
 Changing the venue will not increase the quantity to sell.